 Let’s accept it, malware cleanup is a pain.
-Our time is best spent researching new infections and building better products to keep our customers happy than to cleanup the same malware again and again.
-When malware issues break, most of the tickets are about the same infection… because some popular plugin got hacked.
+Our time at Malcure Web Security is best spent researching new infections and building better products to keep our customers happy than to cleanup the same malware again and again.
+When malware issues break, most of the malware removal tickets are about the same infection… because some popular plugin (or theme) got hacked.
 You cannot simply get away with scan and deletion of infection files.
 You have to repair WordPress installation to make sure the core is clean before cleaning the infected files.

 So it’s time to automate what we can and focus our energy where it’s spent best.
 A typical manual WordPress install takes about 30 mins.
 If that sounds dumb then let me explain.
 WordPress’s famous 5 minute install doesn’t count the time it takes to upload WordPress files.
 If you count that in, you download, extract, upload, create a database… forgot the cPanel credentials?
 Look for them, you get the story.